-Beginning with the 2017-2018 academic year, eligible students may now receive a full Federal Pell Grant (Year-Round Pell) that may be used for summer 2018, even if they received a full Federal Pell Grant during the fall and spring semesters.
+Eligible students may receive a full Federal Pell Grant (Year-Round Pell) that may be used for summer 2019, even if they received a full Federal Pell Grant during the fall and spring semesters.
 BRCC students are encouraged to meet with their Financial Aid advisors to determine eligibility.
 With Year-Round Pell eligibility, students can receive up to 150 percent of a regular grant award over the course of the academic year and be able to continue taking classes in the summer to finish their degrees faster.

 - Meet Satisfactory Academic Progress, which includes a minimum 2.0 grade point average, the passing of a required number of hours (67 percent of all hours attempted) and the total overall hours must not exceed 150 percent of the published length of the students’ degree program.